girlscript/winter-of-contributing/Machine_Learning/Reinforcement_Learning/ML_4_3_SARSA_(A).md

 # **ML 4.3: SARSA (A)**

-This section prvides what is SARSA algorithm in Reinforcement learning and how it is implemented.
+This section provides information about what is SARSA algorithm in Reinforcement learning and how it is implemented.

 ## Outline
 * What is SARSA?